hmchen47/DataScience/Notes/a18d-KMeans.md

     + examples:
       + `Latitude` and `Longitude` of cities in California: rescaling distort the natural distances $\to$ not rescaling
       + `Lot Area` and `Living Area` of houses in Ames, Iowa: not clear, living area tending to be more valuable while sale price as the prediction target
-      + `Number of Door` and `Housepower` of a 1989 model car: rescaling, he number of doors in a car will be negligible comparing to its horsepower (usually in the hundreds)
+      + `Number of Door` and `Horsepower` of a 1989 model car: rescaling the number of doors in a car will be negligible comparing to its horsepower (usually in the hundreds)
   + best partitioning for a set of features depending on
     + model used
     + what to predict